-According to the U.S. Department of Labor, pharmacy technicians with formal training or national certification are in particularly high demand and often earn more than those without these qualifications.
-Specific pay rates vary by region, employer, and work setting; however, the U.S. Bureau of Labor Statistics reports that the median annual salary of professionals in the field is $36,740.*
+Specific pay rates vary by region, employer, and work setting; however, according to the Bureau of Labor Statistics, the median annual salary of professionals in the field is $36,740.*

 You’ll have upward mobility as a pharmacy technician too.
 It’s a great first step on any healthcare career path, positioning you to move up and make more as a pharmacist, physician, nurse, or any other health professional.
 (It’s a perfect part-time job and resume builder while earning your pharmacy degree.)

 Our aging population in combination with a greater number of people insured through the Affordable Care Act has made healthcare one of the nation’s fastest growing industries.
 Snowballing along with it are pharmacy technician jobs, especially for those with formal training and certification.
-Labor Experts estimate 4% growth in pharmacy technician jobs in the next 10 years*, so becoming a pharmacy technician is a great career choice.
+The Bureau of Labor Statistics estimates 5% growth in pharmacy technician jobs in the next 10 years,* so becoming a pharmacy technician is a great career choice.

 Ready to Get Started?